-Silk, a natural fiber harvested from the cocoons of silk worms, degrades when exposed to chemicals and acidity, and shreds and deteriorates over time and with exposure to light, for its delicate nature.
+Silk, a natural fiber harvested from the cocoons of silkworms, degrades when exposed to chemicals and acidity, and shreds and deteriorates over time and with exposure to light, for its delicate nature.
 Although we can use fusible fabrics or silk to repair the holes or tears in silk, we could barely hide the traces of repair.
 Wash the discoloration or yellowing clothes with vinegar.

-Repairing silk fabric with fusible fabrics
+Repairing silk fabric with fusible fabric

 - Measure the hole with a ruler.
 Cut a piece of fusible fabric which is larger than the hole.

 - Cut the jagged edges to the hole by using embroidery or finger nail scissors, and then turn the item inside out.